 RiskInDroid (Risk Index for Android) is a tool for quantitative risk analysis of Android applications written in Java (used to check the permissions of the apps) and Python (used to compute a risk value based on apps’ permissions).
 The tool uses classification techniques through scikit-learn, a machine learning library for Python, in order to generate a numeric risk value between 0 and 100 for a given app.
 In particular, the following classifiers of scikit-learn are used in RiskInDroid (this list is chosen after extensive empirical assessments):

 - Support Vector Machines (SVM)

 Unlike other tools, RiskInDroid does not take into consideration only the permissions declared into the app manifest, but carries out reverse engineering on the apps to retrieve the bytecode and then infers (through static analysis) which permissions are actually used and which not, extracting in this way 4 sets of permissions for every analyzed app:

 - Declared permissions - extracted from the app manifest

 - Exploited permissions - declared and actually used in the bytecode

-- Ghost permissions - not declared but (tentatively) used in the bytecode
+- Ghost permissions - not declared but with usages in the bytecode

 - Useless permissions - declared but never used in the bytecode

 - A. Merlo, G.C.
 Georgiu.
-“RiskInDroid: Machine Learning-based Risk Analysis on Android”, in Proc. of the 32nd International Conference on ICT Systems Security and Privacy Protection (IFIP-SEC 2017).
+“RiskInDroid: Machine Learning-based Risk Analysis on Android” (official pubblication link), in Proc. of the 32nd International Conference on ICT Systems Security and Privacy Protection (IFIP-SEC 2017).

-To use RiskInDroid follow this link that allow you to browse the full experimental results and calculate the risk value for your apps; otherwise visit https://github.com/ClaudiuGeorgiu/RiskInDroid to view the source code or to install RiskInDroid on your own computer.
+If you want to quickly see the tool in action, visit https://www.riskindroid.com to browse the full experimental results and calculate the risk of other apps, otherwise visit https://github.com/ClaudiuGeorgiu/RiskInDroid to view the source code or to install RiskInDroid on your own computer.